Christ in the House of His Parents: Critical response

 so hideous in her ugliness that ... she would stand out from the rest of the company as a Monster, in the vilest cabaret in France, or the lowest gin-shop in England.

 Critics also objected to the portrayal of Jesus, one complaining that it was "painful" to see "the youthful Saviour" depicted as "a red-headed Jew boy".
 Dickens described him as a "wry-necked, blubbering red-headed boy in a bed-gown, who appears to have received a poke ... playing in an adjacent gutter".
 Other critics suggested that the characters displayed signs of rickets and other disease associated with slum conditions.
 Because of the controversy, Queen Victoria asked for the painting to be taken to Buckingham Palace so that she could view it in private.

 At the Royal Academy the painting was exhibited with a companion piece by Millais's colleague, William Holman Hunt, that also portrayed a scene from early Christian history in which a family help a wounded individual.
 This was entitled A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids.

 Consequences

 The effect of the critical comments was to make the Pre-Raphaelite movement famous and to create a debate about the relationship between modernity, realism and medievalism in the arts.
-The critic John Ruskin supported Millais in letter to the press and in his lecture "Pre-Raphaelitism" despite personally disliking the painting.
+The critic John Ruskin supported Millais in a letter to the press and in his lecture "Pre-Raphaelitism" despite personally disliking the painting.
 The painting's use of symbolic realism led to a wider movement in which the choice of composition and theme was combined with detailed observation.